 As part of our deep commitment to diversifying the professoriate and research workforce within academia, the UVA Graduate School of Arts and Sciences seeks to support post-baccalaureate students from historically underserved communities in preparing for admissions into doctoral programs.
-Our goal is to help strengthen foundational knowledge and develop research skills in develop competitive scholars for PhD programs.
+Our goal is to help strengthen foundational knowledge and develop research skills in promising scholars to set them up for success as they pursue PhD programs.

 The Bridge to the Doctorate Fellowship started in 2020 and was borne out of UVA’s commitment to cultivate a diverse and vibrant community in higher education as part of the strategic vision to becoming a great and good institution.

 The B2D Fellowship welcomed its inaugural cohort in 2020.
 Due to the first Covid-19 pandemic, the first cohort was virtual; however, since 2021, the Fellowship has been fully residential.